Child

 child arrangement orders

 Child Arrangement Orders were introduced in 2014, replacing the older Residence and Contact Orders.
 This change aimed to simplify the legal framework and provide a more comprehensive approach to managing the living and contact arrangements for children following the separation or divorce of their parents.
+Families can find working things out between them isn’t much help and this is where a child arrangements order comes into place.

 Types of child arrangement orders: